Does Car Insurance Cover Rental Car Costs?

 Understanding Rental Reimbursement Daily Limits vs. Real Rental Rates

-If your policy pays $40 per day and the cheapest available rental is $75 per day, you're covering $35 out of pocket every day your car is in the shop.
-A repair that takes 10 days means $350 in out-of-pocket costs even though you have coverage.
-Check your policy's declarations page and compare the daily limit to current rental rates in your area before assuming your coverage is enough.
+If your policy pays $40 per day and the cheapest available rental is $75, you're paying $35 out of pocket for every day your car is in the shop.
+A 10-day repair adds up to $350 in out-of-pocket costs even with coverage in place.
+Pull your policy's declarations page and compare the daily limit to current rental rates in your area.
+Don't assume your limit is enough until you've checked.

 Do You Pay a Deductible for Rental Car Coverage?

-Rental reimbursement coverage has no deductible of its own, so you don't pay anything out of pocket for the reimbursed portion of your rental.
-But the deductible on the underlying claim still applies.
-If your car needs $2,000 in collision repairs and you have a $500 deductible, you pay $500 toward the repairs and your insurer covers the rest.
-Rental reimbursement pays separately for your temporary vehicle while your car is in the shop.
+Rental reimbursement coverage carries no deductible of its own, so you pay nothing out of pocket for the reimbursed portion of your rental.
+The deductible on the underlying claim still applies.
+If your car needs $2,000 in collision repairs and you have a $500 deductible, you pay $500 toward repairs and your insurer covers the rest.
+Rental reimbursement pays separately for your temporary vehicle while repairs are underway.

 How to Use Your Rental Car Reimbursement Coverage